tasnim007/MachineLearning/Naive-Bayes-algorithm-for-text-classification/README.md

 1. Get the dataset , which is created from the original collection and contains a training file, a test file, the topics, and the format for train/test.

-2. Implement the Naive Bayes Algorithm.
-What's the accuracy of your learner?
-(Try various smoothing parameters for the Naive Bayes learner.
-Which parameters work best?)
+2. We implemented the Naive Bayes Algorithm.
+Also find out the accuracy of our learner.
+(Tried various smoothing parameters for the Naive Bayes learner.)

 ## Implementation: